 If you're a meat lover and want steak for your appetizer and your entrée, Old Homstead offers a delicious steak tartare.
 Laced with a hint of truffle oil, the tartare is served with buttery brioche toast.
 The tender tartare is one of the best in Las Vegas, probably due to the excellent-quality beef.

 Speaking of beef, let's talk steak.
-All the steaks are dry aged for a minimum of 30 days and supplied by Butcher Pat LaFrieda, whose Manhattan-based company has been in the meat business for more than 90 years.
+All the steaks are dry aged for a minimum of 30 days.

 If you've never been to Old Homstead before, you might want to go try the Porterhouse -- a little New York, a little filet.
 Quite simply, it's done right, seared at a high temperature and served with sizzling brown butter.
 Of course, there are additions like seared foie gras, béarnaise sauce or bordelaise sauce.
 While the sauces and add-ons are delicious, the steaks also stand on their own.